-Pupils of Sergei Petrovich recorded and then published in three volumes of his lectures, which were called "Course of Internal Medicine Clinics" in three volumes.
+The pupils of Sergei Petrovich recorded and then published in three volumes his lectures, which were called “The Course of Clinics of Internal Diseases” in three volumes.
 In them, Botkin expressed his theory that the organism can exist only in close contact with the environment.
-He argued that the human body is constantly in the metabolism with the environment, so it remains viable, and changes in the environment help him to develop new properties.
-Now this seems obvious to any ordinary person, but for the first time such thoughts were voiced and formulated precisely by SP Botkin.
+He argued that the human body is constantly in the metabolism of the environment, so that it remains viable, and changes in the environment help it to develop new properties.
+Now it seems obvious to any ordinary person, but for the first time such thoughts were voiced and formulated by S. P. Botkin.
 It was he who first began to assert that "all diseases are from nerves."
-Now this phrase is pronounced more often as a joke, but there is a lot of truth in it.
+Now this phrase is often pronounced as a joke, but there is a lot of truth in it.

-Bobrov Alexander Alekseevich (1850-1904) is a graduate of the medical faculty of Moscow University, where he distinguished himself as a student for his work on "Concussion and traumatic shock".
-Practice was held in the clinic of surgeon Novatsky.
+Bobrov Alexander Alekseevich (1850-1904) is a graduate of the medical faculty of Moscow University, where he distinguished himself as a student for his work on the topic "Concussion of the brain and traumatic shock."
+The practice was held in the clinic of the surgeon Novatsky.

 Nikolai Ivanovich was born in Moscow.
-At the age of 14, he entered the Moscow University in the medical faculty.
-At the age of 26 he was a doctor of medical sciences.
-After a while in St. Petersburg, he organized a hospital clinic, where he developed his own surgical methods of treatment, which led to amputation of the extremities rather than surgical techniques before him.
+At the age of 14, he entered the Moscow University, Faculty of Medicine.
+At 26, he was a doctor of medical sciences.
+After some time in St. Petersburg, he organized a hospital clinic, where he developed his own surgical methods of treatment, which less often led to amputation of limbs than surgical techniques before him.